devcode1981/File-Provider-Storage/doc/howto/auto_devops.md

 ## Troubleshooting

-### If you cannot connect to your internet facing URL
+### If you cannot connect to your internet-facing URL

 It may be because the port is already taken.
 In this case you would see: